What Is God’s Grace? (7 powerful truths you need to know)

 Throughout the Bible you see God call his followers his children.
 Apostle Paul says we were adopted into God’s family (Romans 8:15).
 God has shown his incredible love for us by bringing us into his family.

-What is God’s grace meaning?
-It means we are God’s children.
-Heirs to the throne.
+God’s grace brings us into his family; we are God’s children, heirs to the throne.

 5. God’s Grace Brings Us Closer To Our Father